kwebio/kweb-docs/state.rst

     val name = KVar("John")
     li().text(name)

 The neat part is that if the value of *name* changes, the DOM element text will update automatically.
+It may help to think of this as a way of "unwrapping" a KVar.

 Numerous other functions on `Elements <https://jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.dom.element/-element/index.html>`_ support KVars in a similar manner, including `innerHtml() <https://jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.dom.element/-element/inner-h-t-m-l.html>`_